Super Kid: Release

 Super Kid was released in South Korean theatres on July 23, 1994.
 The English dub was by Ocean Productions, and was released in 1995.

 A 52-episode animated series developed by Alex Massis and Rosie & Lee Studios was to follow the movie, but was soon abandoned.

 The movie was released on VHS and as of 2021, no DVD or Blu-Ray release of Super Kid has been released.

 Criticism

 Super Kid fell into obscurity for years after its video release, but the movie has gained notoriety since the movie surfaced on YouTube.
-It has been criticized as a rip-off of Dragon Ball, with main character Gokdari resembling young Goku, Eunjoo resembling Bulma, and Samachi resembling Piccolo.
+It has been criticized as a rip-off of Dragon Ball, with main character Gokdari resembling young Goku, Eunjoo resembling Bulma, Big Boy resembling a combination between Yajirobe and Krillin, Chao resembling Yamcha, and Samachi resembling Piccolo.
 The mecha ship the Super Kids travel in closely resembles the titular ship from Mazinger Z.

 Criticism has also been aimed at the contradictory and mean-spirited nature of the main characters.
 In a scene introducing the main characters, Gokdari's sense of chivalry is noted, but he is shown to be expecting rewards whenever he delivers criminals to the authorities.
 In a scene where the Super Kids discover a villain's weakness is an ant, Gokdari mercilessly bullies the villain with the offending insect.